 As it turns out, in a substantial percentage of women, treating men in a way similar to how they treat their girlfriends is a method of flirting.

-2. Men talk to each other in men's restrooms more than I am comfortable with.I have to admit, I hate talking to people in restrooms unless it's a personal care thing (considering I work with people with developmental disabilities).
+In other words, I spent half the summer leading women on because I assumed their actions meant they secretly saw me as a woman, when in reality they saw me as a suitor.
+Boing. - Men talk to each other in men's restrooms more than I am comfortable with.I have to admit, I hate talking to people in restrooms unless it's a personal care thing (considering I work with people with developmental disabilities).
 So, seriously, unless you need my assistance in your hygienic efforts, I don't want to strike up a conversation.

 You know what's worse is that my ability to piss standing up is, I've found, directly related to whether or not you are talking to me.
 I've grown very comfortable with my Freshette, bulky though it may be compared to other STPs, but being talked to by the guy in the next stall is probably the best way for me to involuntarily clench my urethra beyond its ability to eliminate.